agustinamartinezpozo/agustinamartinezpozo.github.io/_teaching/unt-teaching.md

 location: "Tucumán, Argentina"
 ---

-I had my first teaching experience at Universidad Nacional de Tucumán while studying for my Bachelor’s.
+I had my first teaching experience at Universidad Nacional de Tucumán while studying for my Bachelor's.
 I taught two different courses, one core course and an elective course for Economics.
 The two courses were taught in Spanish.

 Bachelor level